binary-butterfly/validataclass/docs/03-basic-validators.md

 ### DecimalValidator

-The `DecimalValidator` accepts decimal numbers **as strings** (e.g. `"1.234"`) and **converts** them to [`decimal.Decimal`](https://docs.python.org/3/library/decimal.html) objects (see Python standard library).
+The `DecimalValidator` accepts decimal numbers **as strings** (e.g. `"1.234"`) and **converts** them to `decimal.Decimal` objects (see [Python standard library](https://docs.python.org/3/library/decimal.html)).

 Only allows finite numbers in regular decimal notation (e.g. `"1.234"`, `"-42"`, `".00"`, ...), but no other values that are accepted by `decimal.Decimal` (e.g. no `Infinity` or `NaN` and no scientific notation).

-Optionally a number range (minimum/maximum decimal value), minimum/maximum number of decimal places and a fixed number of decimal places in the output value can be specified.
+Optionally a number range (minimum/maximum value either as `Decimal`, integer or decimal string), minimum/maximum number of decimal places and a fixed number of decimal places in the output value can be specified.

 A fixed number of output places will result in rounding according to the current decimal context (see `decimal.getcontext()`), by default this means that `"1.49"` will be rounded to `1` and `"1.50"` to `2`.

 **Examples:**